 On 12th May 2017, the world has witnessed the most severe and massive cyber attack of all time, known as WannaCry Ransomware attack.
 In just one day, it affected more than 200,000 organizations in over 150 countries around the world.
 This cyber attack targetted computers running the Windows-based operating systems.

 The best way to protect against Ransomware attack and other types of cyber extortion is taking backup of your computer system on a regular basis.
 Also, update the software applications including Antivirus program regularly.

 - Being an end-user, you should not click the links in email messages received from the strangers or an unknown source.
 Also, you should not open any email attachments.

 - Don’t visit compromised websites which have malicious code or scripts embedded in them.
 Make sure you’re using an Internet security program like Norton Internet Security.
 It can successfully detect bad software from malicious websites and drive-by downloads.
 Also, it warns you when you try to visit a malicious website.

-Avoid Ransomware Attacks
+Avoid Ransomware Attack

-Ransomware attacks are nearly inevitable.
+Ransomware attack are nearly inevitable.
 Make sure you do everything to avoid paying the ransom to cyber criminals.
 Every individuals and organization should take corrective measures for data protection to ensure that damage is minimal.
 In such a situation, you can perform maximum possible recovery in a quick time as possible.
 Make the following strategies:

 - Categorize the authentication systems and domains;